yochaigal/cairn/wip/2e/forest-seeds.md

 ## The Spirit of the Forest

-In some ways the Wood is a single entity, its brain alive within every tree and plant, connected via a network of thorn and branch.
+In some ways, the Wood is a single entity, its brain alive within every tree and plant, connected via a network of thorn and branch.
 The animals and plants are its limbs, directing its wants, desires, fears, and needs.
 The creatures that live within its boundaries are its blood, answering its call by delivering much needed defenses and rebuffing interlopers.
-The Wood will always protect itself, and its children.
+The Wood will always protect itself and its children.
 Roll on the [Traits](#traits) and [Forest Agenda](#forest-agenda) tables, writing the results in your notebook.
 This describes the general attitude of the creatures found in the forest as well as what the forest _wants_ as a whole.

 ### Traits